 In exceptional circumstances, when the existing MLRO resigns or is dismissed and the new MLRO is pending approval by a supervisory authority, the subject person should inform the FIAU of this and provide the FIAU with the details of the employee who, for the interim period, will be assuming the role of reporting officer and to whom the FIAU can address any requests or queries.
 This employee may be a previously appointed designated employee.
+The subject person should ensure that anyone so appointed has been properly screened as set out in Section 7.5 of these Implementing Procedures and that the individual in question has an understanding of the AML/CFT obligations applicable to the subject person.
+The FIAU is to be notified in writing that the individual so chosen has met all of the conditions set out hereabove prior to the said individual starting acting in this capacity.

 A subject person must notify the FIAU of the resignation or removal of its MLRO as soon as reasonably practicable on becoming aware of the proposed resignation or removal.
 The MLRO must also notify the FIAU whether his/her departure was in any way linked to the implementation of the subject person's obligations under the PMLFTR and whether this had any regulatory implications that should be brought to the FIAU's attention.
-This latter notification is to be made within 15 days from the date of resignation or removal.
+This latter notification is to be made within 15days from the date of resignation or removal.
 As regards the MLRO's account on CASPAR, the CASPAR Guidance Note specifies the process to be followed to deactivate that account.